-If you are experiencing a medical or life-threatening emergency, call 911.
+If you are experiencing a medical or life-threatening emergency and need immediate assistance, call 911.

 Times of crisis or hardship can happen to any family at any time.
 Below is a listing of resources to help you during your time of need.

 - 211.org is available in all 50 states